toextendmylimits/LeetCode/000-topological-sort.md

 1. [269.
 Alien Dictionary](https://leetcode.com/problems/alien-dictionary)
     The key is to find lexical order of two letters.
 This can be done by comparing letters two adjacent words, if for same postion, there is a mismatch, then the lexical order is determined for these two letters.
     Beware the edge case that a words contains its next, then should return immediately such as "abc" "ab"
+    ***Time Complexity***: The first step to create a graph takes O(n + alpha) time where n is number of given words and alpha is number of characters in given alphabet.
+The second step is also topological sorting.
+Note that there would be alpha vertices and at-most (n-1) edges in the graph.
+The time complexity of topological sorting is O(V+E) which is O(n + alpha) here.
+So overall time complexity is O(n + alpha) + O(n + alpha) which is O(n + alpha).
+   ***Space Complexity***: O(V) , here V is number of Vertices, i.e. the number of characters
     <details>

       ```python